Welcome!

 The Accessibility Resources Center works closely with the administration, faculty, and students to identify and remove any physical, programmatic, or attitudinal barriers that might discourage frustrate or deny the full participation and integration of students with disabilities in the College’s complete range of programs, activities, and courses of study.

 MassBay provides equal access for each student who self-discloses a disability and requests accommodations through the Accessibility Resources Center for learning, testing, and other areas of need.
+Accommodations are provided in accordance with the Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Students can:

 - Make an appointment with an Accessibility Specialist